PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 gate with `341 passed in 18.70s`, plus the branch-changed broad related suite with `1385 passed in 24.19s`.

+The later model-only internal Transpose/channel-slice propagation call now retains the same four-counter schema as `_final_internal_channel_slice_stats`, while the first live-LayoutState occurrence keeps `_terminal_internal_channel_slice_stats`.
+The assignment-only orchestration change preserves final boundary normalization, the later model-only MulAdd- bridge successor, owner behavior, and the TensorFlow-free boundary.
+Neither value has a consumer.

+This checkpoint passes the focused boundary/internal channel-slice accounting gate with `342 passed in 18.84s`, plus the branch-changed broad related suite with `1386 passed in 23.44s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.